Git-For-Geeks/Flutter-Projects/Blog Application/readme.md

  - User should be able to write and read blogs.
  - User should be able to attach images with blog.
  - User should be able to comment on others user blogs.
- - user should be able to delete and edit the posted blog.
+ - user should be able to delete and edit thier posted blog.

 ## ***How to contribute?*** :sparkles: